open-horizon-services/service-homeassistant/README.md

 ## Usage

 To manually run Home Assistant locally as a test, enter `make`.
 This will open a browser window, but it may do so before Home Assistant is completely ready.
 If you get a blank web page, wait about 10 seconds or so and reload the page.
-When you are done, run `make stop` to end the test.
-Running `make attach` will connect you to a prompt running inside the container, and you can exit from that session by entering `exit`.
+When you are done, run `make stop` in the terminal to end the test.
+Running `make attach` will connect you to a prompt running inside the container, and you can end that session by entering `exit`.

 To create the service definition, publish it to the hub, and then form an agreement to download and run Home Assistant, enter `make publish`.
 When installation is complete, you may open a browser pointing to Home Assistant by entering `make browse` or visiting [http://localhost:8123/](http://localhost:8123/) in a web browser.